Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Introduction

 This paper presents a theoretical framework for self-supervised learning without requiring conditional independence.
 We design a principled, practical loss function for learning neural net representations that resembles state-of-the-art contrastive learning methods.
 We prove that, under a simple and realistic data assumption, linear classification using representations learned on a polynomial number of unlabeled data samples can recover the ground-truth labels of the data with high accuracy.

-The fundamental data property that we leverage is a notion of continuity of the population data within the same class.
-Though a random pair of examples from the same class can be far apart, the pair is often connected by (many) sequences of examples, where consecutive examples in the sequences are close neighbors within the same class.
+The fundamental data property that we leverage is a notion of continuity of the \textit{population} data within the same class.
+Though a random pair of images from the same class can be far apart, the pair is often connected by (many) sequences of natural images, where consecutive images in the sequences are close neighbors within the same class.
+As shown in Figure~\ref{figure:augmentation_graph} (images on the left top part), two very different French bulldogs can be connected by a sequence of French bulldogs (which may not be in the training set but are in the support of the population distribution).
+Prior work~\cite{wei2020theoretical} empirically demonstrates this type of connectivity property and uses it in the analysis of pseudolabeling algorithms.
 This property is more salient when the neighborhood of an example includes many different types of augmentations.
-Prior work~\cite{wei2020theoretical} empirically demonstrates this type of connectivity property and uses it in the analysis of pseudolabeling algorithms.

 More formally, we define the \textit{population augmentation graph}, whose vertices are all the augmented data in the \textit{population} distribution, which can be an exponentially large or infinite set.
 Two vertices are connected with an edge if they are augmentations of the same natural example.
-Our main assumption is that for some proper $m\in\mathcal{Z}^+$, the sparsest $m$-partition (Definition~\ref{definition:multi_way_expansion_constant}) is large.
-This intuitively states that we can't split the augmentation graph into too many disconnected sub-graphs by only removing a sparse set of edges.
-This assumption can be seen as a graph-theoretic version of the continuity assumption on population data.
+Our main assumption is that for some proper $m\in\mathcal{Z}^+$, we cannot partition the graph into $m+1$ sub-graphs between which there are few connections (Assumption~\ref{assumption:at_most_m_clusters}).
+In other words, this intuitively states that there are at most $m$ clusters in the population augmentation graph.
+This assumption can be seen as a graph-theoretic version of the continuity assumption on the \textit{population} distribution.
 We also assume that there are very few edges across different ground-truth classes (Assumption~\ref{definition:accurate_partition}).
 Figure~\ref{figure:augmentation_graph} (left) illustrates a realistic scenario where dog and cat are the ground-truth categories, between which edges are very rare.
 Each breed forms a sub-graph that has sufficient inner connectivity and thus cannot be further partitioned.